Rocco-Gossmann/GoWas/Documentation/tools/png2gowasbmp.go.md

             -----------------------------Repeat 0-127 (0 = draw only once; 127 = draw 128 times)
 ```
 In a compressed BMP definition, each Pixel starts with 7 bits, that tell how often the pixel is repeated.
-In a sesse this you are defining lines of pixels, rathern than pixels themself.
+In a sense you are defining lines of pixels, rathern than pixels themself.

 so `0x08000000` would be equivalent to
 `0x00000000 0x00000000 0x00000000 0x00000000`